GlennWSo/resume/ssg/content/1sw_work/helge_nyberg.md

 +++

 Helped **Helge Nyberg** a electric forklift for indoor use.
-The forklift use force sensors instead of a convetional user interface.
+The forklift use force sensors instead of a conventional user interface.

 ###### Role & Responsibilities

 Mechatronic design.
-Firmware for processing user imput to actions and emulation of inertia.
+Firmware for processing user input to actions and emulation of inertia.